500Bears/Nandolio/README.md

 * Email: fernando@bartender.dev

 ## Interactive Fun
+Click the "Shake It Up!" button to generate a random cocktail recipe!
+Stay Tuned!

+I'll be updating this page regularly with new projects, ideas, and interactive elements.
+Be sure to check back often to see what's new!

+Thanks for stopping by, and I look forward to connecting with you!

 Want to get a taste of my coding skills?
 Try out this interactive cocktail recipe generator: